esper-io/dev-docs/docs/home/console.md

 <img src="./assets/NewConsole/AllowModifySettings.png" alt="alt text" style="max-width:200px;"/>

-Next click the back button in the upper lefthand corner of the screen.
+Next, click the 'Back,' button in the upper left hand corner of the screen.

 <img src="./assets/NewConsole/ModifyBack.png" alt="alt text" style="max-width:200px;"/>

-You will now be taken back to the Can modify system settings screen, noting Esper Device Management is now set to Yes or Allowed for modifying system settings.
+You will now be taken back to the 'Can modify system settings,' screen, noting Esper Device Management is now set to Yes or Allowed for modifying system settings.
 Now click the back button in the Nav bar.

 <img src="./assets/NewConsole/ModifySystemSettingsEDM.png" alt="alt text" style="max-width:200px;">